-Atlas VPN undoubtedly has an unambiguous no-logs policy and doesn’t even store encrypted passwords thanks to its 2FA-driven approach towards the login process.
+Atlas VPN undoubtedly has an unambiguous no-logs policy and doesn't even store encrypted passwords thanks to its 2FA-driven approach to the login process.
 Despite complying with US laws, the stored data is very little, even in the case of a potential disclosure to US authorities.

 While the performance wasn't nearly as impressive as the Windows app, the overall UX was much better on Android.
 No unresponsiveness, no lags, no memory issues, and slowdowns.